 With the day-to-day demands, paying bills on time takes a lot of effort your part.
 And, this effort should reflect on your interest rates.
 Search for a lender that will reward you with a low-interest rate on your credit card.
 Just what is a low-interest rate when it comes to credit cards?
 You should be able to obtain a rate under 10 percent, however, the going rate for many charge cards is a whopping 18 percent.

-If you have a less than favorable credit score, the odds can stack against you and can be damaging to your future.
+Don’t be alarmed by all the numbers, most credit scores fall between 600 and 750.
+But, if you have a less than favorable credit score, the odds can stack against you and can be damaging to your future.
 How?
 In terms of employment, poor credit can lull an employment offer.

 While a company interviewing you is strictly prohibited from accessing your credit score, they are allowed to request (with your permission, of course) a modified version of your credit report to determine whether you have a history of meeting your financial obligations.